-LET THE HATCHET FALL WHERE IT MAY
+LET THE HATCHET FALL

+He is shocked when the media runs amuck with scandalous tales and accusations.
 The brutal murder of this well-educated courtesan affected the way journalists reported the news—sensational, opinionated, and often full of lies.
-The contradictions written about Helen Jewett led readers to believe the most creative reporter.
-Her story splashed across the front pages of newspapers and penny presses in several major cities for years.
+The speculation and contradictions in the media led readers to believe the most creative reporter.
+Helen’s story splashed across the front pages of newspapers and penny presses in several major cities for years.

 Her death contributed to turning New York City into the prostitution capital of the United States.

 This work of historical fiction reveals captivating details about the trial, the profession some women resorted to in a world of powerful men, and one brother’s journey to find truth and happiness in the face of great loss.